 The results of the finite element model showed that the stress was not uniform near the stiffener section.
-In particular, stress in the web was not fully developed.
-The largest web stress was less than the nominal upper limit stress of 25 ksi (172 MPa).
+In particular, the web was not fully developed.
+The largest web stress was less than the nominal stress of 25 ksi (172 MPa).
 Stress in the flange edge was higher than the stress at the flange centerline.
-Stresses reported in the flange will directly influence the fatigue life of the stiffener-to-flange connection.
+The stress in the flange will directly influence the fatigue life of the stiffener-to-flange connection.
 The larger stress at the flange edge will reduce the fatigue life at the flange edge.

 The average principal stress in the flange under the 175 kip maximum loading condition was determined to be 26.2 ksi (181 MPa).
-Under the 35 kip minimal loading condition, the principal stress is [$^{35}/{175}$] x 26.2 ksi, or 5.24 ksi (36.1 MPa) with a resulting stress range of 21 ksi (145 MPa) in the flange.
+Under the 35 kip minimal loading condition, the principal stress is $[\frac{35}{175}] \times 26.2$ ksi, or 5.24 ksi (36.1 MPa) with a resulting stress range of 21 ksi (145 MPa) in the flange.